Last Updated on 9th August 2019 by Sarah and Justin

 But if the weather is different, it really is a lovely walk down from the castle.
 You make your way through forested paths, past local vendors selling tourist souvenirs (in the least aggressive manner we’ve seen), and the Sinaia Monastery.
 This was one place we had wanted to visit, but we only got a quick glimpse of the exterior through the rainstorm.

-Tips for your Brasov day trip to Peles Castle
+Tips for your day trip from Brasov to Peles Castle

 - If you’re not going to explore Sinaia, the whole trip should take four to five hours (depending if you walk or take a taxi to the castle).